Michie Mee

-Michelle McCullock (born November 1, 1970), better known by her stage name Michie Mee, is a Canadian rapper and actress.
+Michelle Ann Camille McCullock (born November 1, 1970), better known by her stage name Michie Mee, is a Canadian rapper and actress.
 Canada's first notable female MC, she is considered a national hip-hop pioneer.

 Early life and career

 McCullock was born in Kingston, Jamaica, later moving to Toronto, Ontario at a young age, and was raised in the city's Jane Street area, as well as the Jane and Finch neighbourhood.
 She began performing professionally at age 14.
 In 1985, during a concert in Toronto, Boogie Down Productions introduced her to the audience and she performed on stage.
 Michie Mee later teamed up with DJ L.A.
 Luv (Phillip Gayle) and formed the duo Michie Mee and L.A.
 Luv.
 The duo was featured on the 1987 Canadian hip hop compilation Break'n Out, which was produced by KRS-One and Scott La Rock of Boogie Down Productions.

 The duo's first single, "Elements of Style", made an impact in the United States, and it signed with First Priority/Atlantic Records in 1988.
 In the process, Michie Mee became the first Canadian MC to sign a record deal with a major American label.
 The same year, the duo was featured on the compilation The First Priority Music Family: Basement Flavor, appearing on the tracks "Victory Is Calling" and "On This Mic", which were produced by Howard Hughes & engineered by Walter Sobczak who would several years later ask Michie Mee to record and perform with Raggadeath.
 "Victory Is Calling" also featured MC Lyte.

 In 1990 she collaborated on the one-off single "Can't Repress the Cause", a plea for greater inclusion of hip hop music in the Canadian music scene, with Dance Appeal, a supergroup of Toronto-area musicians that included Devon, Maestro Fresh Wes, Dream Warriors, B-Kool, Lillian Allen, Eria Fachin, HDV aka 'Pimp of the Microphone', Dionne, Thando Hyman, Carla Marshall, Messenjah, Jillian Mendez, Lorraine Scott, Lorraine Segato, Self Defense, Leroy Sibbles, Zama and Thyron Lee White.